randriksen/randriksen.github.io/_posts/2024-01-01-the-post-i-never-wrote.md

 classes: wide
 ---

-Today, I decided to reinstall an old laptop so that my kids could have something to play Minecraft on.
-During this process, I remembered the time when I almost created a blog a long time ago.
-This was because I couldn't find any resources describing the entire process I needed back then, and it's still valid.
+Today, I decided to reinstall an old laptop so that my kids would have something to play Minecraft on.
+During this process, I had to do something that reminded me of the time I almost created a blog a long time ago, because I couldn't find anything that described the entire process I needed to do back then.
+The interesting thing is that the method I found back then is still valid.

-More than a decade ago, as a young informatics student in Oslo when Windows Vista was released, I decided to use it on all my computers.
-As a student, I had access to student licenses for most Microsoft products, so obtaining a valid installation wasn't an issue.
-The challenge was more technical.
-I had moved to a laptop without an optical drive, so I needed to install Windows via USB.
-This was before USB installations were common, and there were few guides available, so I had to figure it out myself.
+More than a decade ago, back when I was a young informatics student in Oslo, Windows Vista came out, and I decided I would use it on all my computers.
+As a student, I had access to student licenses for most of the Microsoft products, so getting a valid installation wasn't a problem.
+The problem was a much more technical one.
+I had already moved to a laptop with no optical drive, so I needed to get Windows installed via USB.
+Now, this was actually before this was a common practice, and there weren't a lot of descriptions about how to get this working, so I had to figure it out for myself.

-Transferring the data from the ISO to the USB stick was straightforward.
-However, the problem arose when the computer recognized the USB as a startup device but couldn't find anything to boot from.
-This was a strange issue for me at the time.
-I searched extensively and found a blog post that explained half the process.
-The USB didn't have the correct partition type.
-I had to repartition the USB key to create a primary partition and make it active.
-The process was quite simple:
+Getting the data from the ISO onto the USB stick wasn't a problem.
+That was a straightforward copy job.
+The problem came when the computer found the USB to start from but wouldn't find anything on it to boot from.
+That was a strange problem at the time for me.
+So, I Googled everything about it that I could find, and I remember I found a blog post that explained about half the process.
+The USB didn't have the right type of partition on it.
+I had to repartition the USB key to give it a primary partition and to make it active.
+This was all rather simple:

 ```cmd
 diskpart